caiolombello/doclearn/src/doclearn/docs/code/api/requests.md

 ### 5. `GET /tags/`

-Lista todas as tags do repositório.
+Lists all tags of the repository.

 ```bash
 curl -X GET "http://localhost:8000/tags/?owner=your_owner&repo=your_repo"